Krishna-Thombare/My-Tweets/README.md

 2. Django ORM for database interactions.
 3. Session-based authentication using Django's built-in auth system.
 4. Popup modal system for seamless in-page interactions.
-5. Cloudinary for media storage and Aiven Cloud for MySQL database.
+5. Cloudinary for media storage and Aiven Cloud for PostgreSQL database.
 6. Environment-based configuration using python-dotenv for secure credential management.

 ## 🚀 **Live Demo:**